A hidden agenda? What population campaigners really want

 Population Matters – along with the vast majority of people concerned with population – is absolutely clear that the world needs fewer high-impact Western consumers being born, and campaigns for it.
-It’s why, for instance, we produced and regularly share the graphic to the right.
+It’s why, for instance, we produced and regularly share the graphic below.
 Economic development is the right of those currently living in poverty, and the only way a finite planet can cope with the strain is for the rich to consume less of its resources – by moderating their behaviour and reducing their own numbers.

 Had Dominic Lawson chosen to look at Population Matters’ website, he would certainly have found that point being repeatedly made.

 But this is not only about the rich.
 If the price of arguing for sustainable populations in poorer countries is hostility and criticism, population advocates must bear it.
 Reducing and eventually reversing population growth through ethical, empowering, voluntary means helps us all.

 Smaller families help people escape poverty – a fact not lost on the hundreds of millions of people in the developing world who embrace family planning, or many of their political leaders, their demographic experts and representatives of the Global South in international institutions.
 It’s one that the 200 million women in some of the world’s poorest countries who have an unmet need for contraception are acutely aware of.

 While the urgency (especially with regard to climate change) is for fewer new rich people, ignoring those currently poor is short-sighted and dangerous.